Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The county is researching the potential for a ground-mounted solar array on 5 acres directly east of the new Public Safety Center.
 The array would help power the safety center, but would not be tied to the grid.

-The Board of Commissioners have asked the Minnesota Legislature to allow it to ask voters to consider approving a countywide sales tax that would pay for the new Public Safety Center.
+The board asked the Minnesota Legislature to allow it seek voter approval for a countywide sales tax that would help repay the bonds.
 The board endorsed a .375% tax, noting that tax rate will likely bring in a bit more than it needs to repay the anticipated 30-year bond issue, letting the county to repay the debt more quickly.

 The Board of Commissioners on Feb.
 22, 2022 approved a contract to complete engineering for new sections of two existing roads: a stretch of First Avenue will run north-south just west of the new safety center and connect to Ames Trail, and the westernmost segment of the planned East View Drive that will run from the roundabout to a dead end in front of the safety center.